oliviermattelaer/MadGraphModels/README.md

 d.
 The vertices are defined in vertices.py: https://github.com/asantra/MadGraphModels/blob/master/mono_spinhalf_beta/vertices.py#L930

 e.
-The lorentz structure (with velocity = sqrt(1 – 4*mass^2/s) where s is square of COM (EDIT: THIS IS A MISTAKE, s IS mANDELSTAM VARIABLE, NOT COM.
+The lorentz structure (with velocity = sqrt(1 – 4*mass^2/s) where s is square of COM (EDIT: THIS IS A MISTAKE, s IS MANDELSTAM VARIABLE, NOT COM.
 HENCE s IS NOT CONSTANT ALWAYS)) is defined in lorentz.py: https://github.com/asantra/MadGraphModels/blob/master/mono_spinhalf_beta/lorentz.py#L54

 f.
 The coupling order is defined in couplings.py: